dtekcth/DtekPortalenRemake/README.md

 where **<PORT>** is any arbitrary port you want to host it using.
 Then access it by visiting http://localhost:**<PORT>**/

+Next up you want to edit the configuration file, which can be found in /configuration.rb.
+It is pretty self-explanatory.

 ### Develop
 We use a simple variant of MVC (Model-View-Controller).